-Pneumatic conveyors, Redler (chain conveyors), screw feeders are not recommended.
+Pneumatic conveyors, chain conveyors or screw feeders are not recommended.

 If possible, always ship full pallets.
 Cover the pallets with a protective sheet and store them back in the warehouse.
 Make sure the YaraVita products are protected from damage or dirt during transport.

 Fertilizers must be stored on clean and dry floors.
 Traces left on the floor will soon form a solution when exposed to humid air.

 Doors should be tight fitting and other openings closed.

 Bulk walls of wood must be covered with plastic if not impregnated.

 Bulk products should be covered with plastic sheets or other covering immediately after completed discharge.

 Coverings should overlap by at least 0.5 m, and be fastened with sticks.
 If several vertical sheets are used, the higher sheets need to overlap the lower ones.
 Also the sheet needs to cover 1 m on the floor in front of the product.

 When removing product from the pile do not unnecessarily expose the product to air.